 Anchorage to Quinhagak Flights -

-Alaska West has a private charter flight, operated by ERA Aviation.
+Alaska West has a private charter flight, operated by Ravn Air.
 Guests fly from Anchorage to Quinhagak.
-The flights from Anchorage to Quinhagak cost, approximately, $750.00 USD per person, round trip.
+The flights from Anchorage to Quinhagak cost, approximately, $850.00 USD per person, round trip.

 Booking Flights to the Lodge -

-There is room on these flights for all of the lodge guests - ERA specifically holds space on the flights for all lodge guests.
-If you have confirmed your spot on the flight with us at Alaska West, you do not need to contact ERA at all prior to your trip.
-We will contact you to collect payment for the flights.
+There is room on these flights for all of the lodge guests - Ravn specifically holds space on the flights for all lodge guests.
+If you have confirmed your spot on the flight with us at Alaska West, you do not need to contact Ravn at all prior to your trip.
+We will add this cost to your billing documents.

 Flight Schedule -